Raymond-webdev/Build-Responsive-Real-World-Websites-with-HTML-and-CSS/02-HTML-Fundamentals/challenge-notes.md

 2. **The second challenge**
 - consists in wrapping all the content inside an article element
 - customising the "button" element
-- then finally customising the anchor "a" tag by adding an HTML entity to it.
+- customising the anchor "a" tag by adding an HTML entity to it (&rarr;).
+- then finally inserting an image and customising the dimensions of it.